 This kind of medicine is known as traditional medicine.
 It was the natural and feminine wisdom of the medicine-women, the midwives, the “griots” and the shamans.
 The only true holistic medicine.

 After trying to suppress it for centuries, modern nutritional science and to some degree western medicine is trying to appropriate it.
 And they’re selling us a watered-down version of it.

 One such indigenous medicine that has survived European imperialism and colonialism is Ayurveda, a 5000 years old system of natural health care designed to care for the whole person.

 It is the medicine that teaches and supports you as you are, not as you should be.
 In Sanskrit, the language of Ayurveda, health known as swastha, literally means “established in yourself”.

-Like Yoga which I took on at 13 years old, not as a physical practice but as an option to the catholic paradigm, (That was about the time I questioned my allegiance to a religion that participated and condoned the enslavement and burning at the stake of human beings who looked like me: black and female) Ayurveda has taught me to care for my colorful soul.
+At 13 years old I took on Yoga as an option to the catholic paradigm.
+(That was about the time I questioned my allegiance to a religion that participated and condoned the enslavement and burning at the stake of human beings who looked like me: black and female.)
+And like Yoga, Ayurveda has taught me to care for my colorful soul.

 It has taught me what true health and balance is: radical self-love, self-knowledge and self-sufficiency.